 Camping at the park

-The camping sites at the Grand Canyon National Park receive many tourists and locals.
-To ensure you get a place to camp, I suggest you make a booking for space.
+The Grand Canyon National Park camping sites receive many tourists and locals.
+To ensure you get a place to camp, I suggest you book a space.

 The aerial views of the Grand Canyon are fantastic; you'll love them.

 If you don't like hiking, you can cover the trails of the Grand Canyon on a mule.